AIMS-Ghana/python-course/_days/09_input.md

 If the script receives erroneous arguments, it should respond with the results of `-h`.

-I recommend you review this [built in module](https://docs.python.org/3/library/argparse.html#module-argparse) for that part of the task.
+I recommend you review this [built in module](https://docs.python.org/dev/library/argparse.html) for that part of the task.
+You may want to ease into it with the [tutorial](https://docs.python.org/dev/howto/argparse.html#id1).

 ### Interactive Mode: